-He is a brilliant poet, is Robert Bly, and a famous translator of many sufi poems.
-Great ones by Hafiz and Rumi to mention just a few.
 I think people who translate poems are pretty wonderful.
-It is not the words in a poem that make it beautiful, you see, it is the way they are put together and the essence communicated in that assembly.
+It’s not the words in a poem that make it beautiful, you see, it is the way they are put together and the essence communicated in that assembly.
 The translator has to convey the essence, even if that means straying from the facts of language or using a modern turn of phrase as Bly often does.
 I love it.
 I think it gives it flavour and makes the poems more available to a modern crowd.

 If while listening, you hear something that makes your hair stand on end, please leave a comment in the comments section of this page with the time:00 and the quote and I can include it in this commentary.